boehmax/protocols/Protein/CODH-activity-CO2-reduction.md

 - ![[Pasted image 20230908134047.png]]
 - taken from: Microplate Based Pathlength Correction Method for Photometric DNA Quantiﬁcation Assay - Thermo Scientific
 - MV waste needs to be collected and thrown away in special containers
+- Mixing Buffer with Carbonates will influence their pH
+	- Example for 50 mM Tris Buffer pH8
+		- NaHCO3, 10 mM will yield approx pH 7.85
+		- Na2CO3, 10 mM will yield approx pH 8.2